1. Home>

 PronounSpanishEnglish

-Yome dormíaI used to sleep
+Yome dormíaI used to fall asleep

-te dormíasyou used to sleep
+te dormíasyou used to fall asleep

-Nosotras / Nosotrosnos dormíamoswe used to sleep
+Nosotras / Nosotrosnos dormíamoswe used to fall asleep

 Or use our app: